-- It helps the body remain healthy as it deals with the stress of detox.
+- It may help the body remain healthy as it deals with the stress of detox.

-- It enables the cells to properly absorb nutrients even as the body goes through detox.
+- It can enable the cells to properly absorb nutrients even as the body goes through detox.

-- It restores normal neurotransmitter levels, potentially improving mental health and making recovery easier.
+- It may help restore normal neurotransmitter levels, potentially improving mental health and making recovery easier.

-- It removes a risk factor for addiction and relapse—low NAD.
+- It may remove a risk factor for addiction and relapse—low NAD.